-Singular Data Destinations (ETL) is a premium feature.
+Singular Data Destinations (ETL) is an enterprise feature.
 If you're interested in using this feature, reach out to your Customer Success Manager.

 Singular can feed data directly into your data warehouse, storage service, or BI platform, where you can use your own BI and visualization tools to process and analyze the data.

 By setting up data destinations, you can get your Singular data pushed into your storage service or platform at regular intervals - without requiring any engineering work on your side to implement Singular's Reporting API or process internal BI postbacks.

 If you are using data destinations with a custom schema that includes tracker metrics, they may appear in a separate row.
 This is because, by default, data destinations include fields that identify the data connector (integration) that the metrics were pulled through.
 Network metrics such as cost are pulled through the network data connector, while tracker metrics are pulled either internally from Singular (if Singular is your MMP) or from the data connector for your third-party attribution provider.